davidrothera/RumbleStrip/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+RumbleStrip doesn't have many requirements other than a couple of Apple provided libraries.

+* iOS8 or higher - this is to support Frameworks (for Swift)
+* MessageUI framework
+* Audiotoolbox framework

 ## Installation